Gastric Problems: Causes, Symptoms, Prevention, and Natural Ways to Support Digestive Health

 Peppermint Tea

-Lifestyle Changes for Better Digestive Health
+Lifestyle Habits for Better Digestive Health

-Eat Smaller Meals
+Eat Smaller Portions

-Chew Food Properly
+Chew Food Thoroughly

 Manage Stress

-Maintain Regular Meal Times
+Maintain Consistent Meal Times

-When to Consult a Doctor
+When Should You Consult a Healthcare Professional?

 - Severe abdominal pain